petermcneely/todolists/README.md

 ##### Running the server

 To run the server, run `mvn spring-server:boot`.
 You can then access the todolists by hitting `/api/v1/todolists`.

+#### Manually testing the server

+This application leverages a Swagger UI integration.
+As such, you can play around with the endpoints by navigating to http://127.0.0.1:8080/swagger-ui/index.html, the generated Swagger UI client.